Terms of delivery

 • If you have questions about invoicing, you can contact our customer service by sending an email to espoon.tyovaenopisto@omnia.fi or by calling tel.
 020 692 333 on Mon–Thu at 13–15.

-• Course invoices of the Espoo Adult Education Centre can be paid with employee benefits at City of Espoo service points.
+• Course invoices of the Espoo Adult Education Centre can be paid with employee benefits at Espoo info.

 • Acceptable means of payment include the following sport and culture vouchers or mobile payment: Smartum, Edenred and ePassi.

-• The means of payment are personal and cannot be used for course material or test fees.
+• Payment methods are personal and cannot be used for course material fees.

-• When you pay at a service point, you must bring the printed invoice and your personal ID with you.
+• When paying at Espoo info, you must have a printed invoice and your personal ID with you.

-• Employee benefits cannot be used to pay an invoice received as an online payment link.
-If you want to pay with employee benefits, you must wait for the course invoice to arrive by post, as an e-invoice from the bank or in the OmaPosti service.
+• You cannot pay an invoice on the Ilmonet.fi service with employee benefits.
+If you want to pay with employee benefits, you must wait for the course invoice to arrive by post, as an e-invoice from the bank or in the OmaPosti or Kivra service.

 • When paying with employee benefits, you must pay the invoice no later than on the due date.

-• You cannot pay an invoice with employee benefits if the course information says that using a sport/culture voucher is not possible or if the invoice has been forwarded to a collection agency.
+• An invoice cannot be paid with employee benefits if the course information indicates that Sports/Culture voucher is not possible or if the invoice has been forwarded to a collection agency.

-• However, the discount does not apply to Open University courses, degree fees, course material fees, OPH courses, level tests, language learning trips, course material and building fees of open learning environments or if the course information states that the discount does not apply.
+• The discount does not apply to Open University courses, degree fees, course material fees, study voucher courses, level tests, language learning trips or if the course information states that the discount does not apply.

-• Unemployment must be proved before the start of the course, once per term.
+• Unemployment must be demonstrated before the start of the course, once every term.

 • The unemployment certificate must be no more than 30 days old.